moisoni97/google-inapp-billing/README.md

                          *
                          * PENDING transactions usually occur when users choose cash as their form of payment *
-                         * Here users can be informed that it may take a while until the purchase completes
+                         * Here users can be informed that it may take a while until the purchase complete
                          * and to come back later to receive their purchase
                          * */